TeknikhogskolanGothenburg/ticketSystem-rmbl/src/README.md

+Here you find one solution for each container in the system.

-Put the source code for your .NET solution and projects here
+Open the solution, and add projects in this folder.